britram/taps-transports/draft-ietf-taps-transports.md

 - ordered or unordered delivery (of file or in-memory objects).
 - per-packet authentication, integrity, and anti-replay services.
 - proactive packet erasure coding (AL-FEC) to recover from packet erasures and improve the on-demand delivery service,
-- error detection (through UDP and lower level checksums).
+- error detection (through UDP).
 - congestion control for layered flows (e.g., with WEBRC).
-- rate control transmission in a given channel.

 ## NACK-Oriented Reliable Multicast (NORM)

 NORM is an IETF standards track protocol specified in {{RFC5740}}.
 The protocol was designed to support reliable bulk data dissemination to receiver groups using IP Multicast but also provides for point-to-point unicast operation.
-Its support for bulk data dissemination includes discrete file or computer memory-based "objects" as well as byte- and message-streaming.
+Support for bulk data dissemination includes discrete file or computer memory-based "objects" as well as byte- and message-streaming.
 NORM is designed to incorporate packet erasure coding as an inherent part of its selective ARQ in response to receiver negative acknowledgements.
 The packet erasure coding can also be proactively applied for forward protection from packet loss.
 NORM transmissions are governed by the TCP-friendly congestion control.
 NORM's reliability, congestion control, and flow control mechanism are distinct components and can be separately controlled to meet different application needs.

 ### Protocol Description

 The NORM protocol is encapsulated in UDP datagrams and thus provides multiplexing for multiple sockets on hosts using port numbers.
-For purposes of loosely coordinated IP Multicast, NORM is not strictly connection-oriented although per-sender state is maintained by receivers for protocol operation. {{RFC5740}} does not specify a handshake protocol for connection establishment and separate session initiation can be used to coordinate port numbers.
+For loosely coordinated IP Multicast, NORM is not strictly connection-oriented although per-sender state is maintained by receivers for protocol operation. {{RFC5740}} does not specify a handshake protocol for connection establishment and separate session initiation can be used to coordinate port numbers.
 However, in-band "client-server" style connection establishment can be accomplished with the NORM congestion control signaling messages using port binding techniques like those for TCP client-server connections.

 NORM supports bulk "objects" such as file or in-memory content but also can treat a stream of data as a logical bulk object for purposes of packet erasure coding.
 In the case of stream transport, NORM can support either byte streams or message streams where application-defined message boundary information is carried in the NORM protocol messages.
 This allows the receiver(s) to join/re-join and recover message boundaries mid-stream as needed.
 Application content is carried and identified by the NORM protocol with encoding symbol identifiers depending upon the Forward Error Correction (FEC) Scheme {{RFC3452}} configured.
 NORM uses NACK-based selective ARQ to reliably deliver the application content to the receiver(s).
 NORM proactively measures round-trip timing information to scale ARQ timers appropriately and to support congestion control.
 For multicast operation, timer-based feedback suppression is uses to achieve group size scaling with low feedback traffic levels.
 The feedback suppression is not applied for unicast operation.